La-Lojban/lojban.pw/pages/books/learn-lojban.md

 When not using **nu** we don't have event relations.
 Nouns start with **le** and end in its verb (whether it's a single or a compound verb).
 Thus we can put term particles before a verb in a noun only before that verb:

+<pixra url="/assets/pixra/cilre/coha_purdi.png" caption="le pu kunti tumla ca purdi" definition="What was a desert is now a garden."></pixra>

 > **le pu kunti tumla ca purdi**
 > _What was a desert is now a garden._